 Thomas Edison – “We are like tenant farmers chopping down the fence around our house for fuel when we should be using nature’s inexhaustible sources of energy- sun, wind and tide.
 I’d put money on the sun and solar energy.
 What a source of power!
 I hope we don’t have to wait until oil and coal run out before we tackle that.”

 Nikola Tesla – “If we use our fuel to get our power, we are living on our capital and exhausting it rapidly.
-This method is barbarous and wantonly wasteful, and will have to be stopped in the interested of coming generations.
+This method is barbarous and wantonly wasteful, and will have to be stopped in the interest of coming generations.
 The heat of the sun’s rays represents an immense amount of energy.

 Albert Einstein – Won a Nobel Prize for his work on the photovoltaic effect